logiicon

 See our in-depth post on How to become a business analyst in India for more information.

-Every candidate who wants to take the ECBA examination, regardless of their previous work experience, has to meet certain eligibility requirements (as per the IIBA website).
+Every candidate who wants to take the ECBA examination, regardless of their previous work experience, has to meet certain eligibility criteria, as below:

 ECBA Certification Cost